-To simplify the process of accounting and to better classify the accounts, a new set of accounting rules were formed, which is known as the modern approach to accounting.
+To simplify the process of accounting and to better classify the accounts, a new set of accounting rules were formed, which is known as the contemporary approach to accounting.

 This time, the accounts taken into consideration and the respective rules were as follows:

-- Liabilities: The obligations to be met by the company are termed as its liabilities.
-The new rule states that any reduction in these liabilities is debited, however, the increase in liabilities is always credited.
+Liabilities: The obligations that are still to be met by the company are termed as its liabilities.
+The new rule states that any reduction in these liabilities is debited.
+However, the increase in liabilities is always credited.

 Specimen of a Journal Entry